yyhhoi/DeepVOG/README.md

 ```
 $ python -m deepvog --fit /PATH/video_fit.mp4 /PATH/eyeball_model.json --flen 12 --vid-shape 240,320 --sensor 3.6,4.8 --batchsize 32 --gpu 0
 ```
-Please refer to [doc/documentation.md](doc/documentation.md) for the meaning of arguments and input/output formats.
-Alternatively, you can also type `$ python -m deepvog -h` for usage examples.

 ### Use DeepVOG as python module